-The St. Vincent’s School of Medical Research (renamed St Vincent’s Institute in the 1970s) was established as a result of a generous bequest from racehorse trainer, Jack Holt.
+The St. Vincent’s School of Medical Research (renamed St Vincent’s Institute in 1984) was established as a result of a generous bequest from racehorse trainer, Jack Holt.

 Holt’s life had been devoted to racing, where he achieved great success and distinction as a trainer and a judge of quality thoroughbreds.
 Holt lived his entire life together with his two sisters, Margaret and Catherine in a small 8-roomed cottage that he had constructed in Mordialloc.
 While his business acumen and skill as a trainer led to the development of a rather large fortune, above all Holt was known for his good humour and generosity.
 The death of his beloved sister Catherine in 1945 provoked him to bequeath the majority of his considerable assets to found a school of medical research at St Vincent’s Hospital, Melbourne.
 Upon Holt’s death in 1951, the St Vincent’s School of Medical Research was established under the control of the Sisters of Charity at St Vincent’s Hospital.